Trees

 In line with the Local Law, landowners are responsible for ensuring that pedestrian access to paths and traffic sightlines are not blocked by overhanging trees and shrubs.
 For advice on tree maintenance, or to undertake work on the trees located on your property, please contact a qualified arborist.

-If your property is home to a Significant Tree, or has a Heritage Overlay, you will need to apply for a special permit to undertake pruning or removal work.
-Please visit the Significant Tree Permit page for more information.
+If your property is home to a Significant Tree, or has a Heritage Overlay, you need to apply for a permit to undertake pruning or removal work.

-In Port Phillip, a Significant Tree is any mature tree (on private or public land) with a trunk circumference greater than 150cm, when measured at 100cm from the ground.
+In Port Phillip, a Significant Tree is any mature tree on private land with a trunk circumference greater than 150cm, when measured at 100cm from the ground.

 Have you noticed a dead or dying tree?
 Is the tree outside your property at risk of dropping a branch?

-Almost all tree-related requests require an initial inspection before we undertake works.
-This is to ensure that any reactive works undertaken are appropriate, achievable and aligned with the Greening Port Phillip Strategy.
+Almost all tree-related requests require an initial inspection before we do any work.
+This ensures that the work is appropriate, achievable and aligned with the Greening Port Phillip Strategy.

-For all your tree-related needs, please contact our trees team, who will come out to inspect the tree in question and provide you with a timeframe for any works required.
+For all your tree-related needs, contact our trees team.
+We will come out to inspect the tree and provide you with a timeframe for any work required.

 The team can be contacted via the following channels: